ShangqinHao/shangqinhao.github.io/README.md

     gem install bundler
     ```
 1. Run `bundle install` to install ruby dependencies.
 If you get errors, delete Gemfile.lock and try again.
 1. Run `jekyll serve -l -H localhost` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change.
+(Shangqin: make sure to go to the folder of jekyll code.
+Before running for preview, add the jekyll path to the environment.
+Alternatively, run `bundle exec jekyll serve -l -H localhost`.
+Finally, we can check the webpage through `http://localhost:4000/` )

 If you are running on Linux it may be necessary to install some additional dependencies prior to being able to run locally: `sudo apt install build-essential gcc make`